 1.9 Occupational psychological fitness examinations must be conducted by a recognised psychologist who is on our register.
 The psychologist may be qualified to carry out written tests only or be qualified to carry out all the tests.
-Our register shows which type of test a psychologist may carry out.

 2. Medical examinations